chainomi/randomcf0923/Readme.md

 # Instructions
- Follow the instructions below to deploys a the infrastruce using terraform.
+ Follow the instructions below to deploys the infrastruce using terraform.
- Deployments to each environment are performed using tfvar files with environment specific parameters
+ Deployments to each environment are performed using tfvar files with environment specific parameters.

 ## Note
 1. Parameters for the backend configuration files must be set before creating the backend